Tonwalter888/FreeYTMPremium/README.md

 - Allows background playback
 - Can switch between Song and Video freely

-## Known Issue
+## Known Issues
-Download music doesn't work.
+- Download music and Cast don't work.

 **NOTE:** This repo is **ONLY** for unlock YouTube Premium features only.
 If you want more features than these, please fork this repo and add your features.